Kaushambi, Ghaziabad

-Kaushambi, a part of the planned industrial city of Ghaziabad, is an industrially planned and well developed region, under Vasundhara Zone of Ghaziabad Municipal Corporation.
-Situated at the sidelines of the Delhi-U.P. border, it provides quick access to the capital city.
+Kaushambi, is a part of the planned city of Ghaziabad in Delhi NCR and state of Uttar Pradesh, is an industrially planned and well developed region, under Vasundhara Zone of Ghaziabad Municipal Corporation.
+Situated at the sidelines of the Delhi-U.P. border opposite side of Anand vihar in Delhi that provides quick access to the capital city.
 Although not large, the city holds a conglomerate of various facilities, such as a shopping complex, movie theaters, city parks, company offices, computer education, robotics training and housing societies.
 Being part of the most populous state of India, it receives a good number of visitors and locals.
-The incumbent Chief Minister of Delhi Arvind Kejriwal, resided in Girnar Apartments of Kaushambi before shifting to Delhi when Aam Aadmi Party won the 2015 Delhi Elections.
+The ex Chief Minister of Delhi, Arvind Kejriwal, resided in Girnar Apartments of Kaushambi before shifting to Delhi when Aam Aadmi Party won the 2015 Delhi Elections.

 Climate

 Kaushambi features a humid sub-tropical climate, with a variation of all seasons having a good impact all over the year.
-Since the city is on the outskirts of Ghaziabad, its temperature and climate is similar to that of New Delhi.
+Since the city is on the outskirts of Ghaziabad, its temperature and climate is similar to that of Delhi.